Explicit mean value theorems for toric periods and automorphic $L$-functions: Mean value theorems

 \subsection{Mean value theorem for algebraic modular forms}

 In this subsection, we specialize Theorem \ref{thm:main} to the case of algebraic modular forms on the multiplicative group of a quaternion algebra over $F=\Q$.
-Let $D$ be a quaternion division algebra over $\Q$ with odd prime discriminant $q$ such that $q \equiv -5 \mod 8$.
-Take $\alpha, \beta \in D^\times$ so that we have
+Let $D$ be a quaternion division algebra over $\Q$ with odd prime discriminant $q$.
+Take a maximal order $\cO$ in $D$ and set $\cO_v=\cO\otimes\Z_v$ for each finite place $v$.
+The set $X(D)$ consists of imaginary quadratic fields which do not split at $v=q$.
+By \cite{SWY}*{Corollary 4.22}, we may take $X(D)$ so that $\fo_E\subset\cO$ for all but finitely many $E\in X(D)$, where $\fo_E$ is the ring of integers of $E$.
+Note that we can ignore the contribution of finite number of quadratic fields to the mean value formula.
+With a slight abuse of notation, we identify $X(D)$ with the set of $E\in X(D)$ such that $\fo_E\subset\cO$.